kcinesser/ia-clients-laravel/readme.md

 Add the following entry to your `/etc/hosts` file:

-`192.168.33.10 iaclients.test`
+`192.168.33.10 iaclients.firespringlocal.com`

-[iaclients.test](http://iaclients.test/) will be the url used to access the local site
+[iaclients.firespringlocal.com](http://iaclients.firespringlocal.com/) will be the url used to access the local site